Knowledge Base

 3. Web-vitals JavaScript Library

-The web-vitals library is a lightweight, open-source JavaScript library provided by Google to measure your website performance metrics on real users.
+The core web vitals library is a lightweight, open-source JavaScript library provided by Google to measure your website performance metrics on real users.

 1. Add the web-vitals Javascript library to your webpage.